eddie-energy/architecture/arc42/quality-requirements/quality-requirements.md

 order: 12
 ---

 This section outlines the essential quality requirements of the EDDIE system, structured into two main subsections: Quality Requirements and Quality Scenarios.
-Quality Requirements explains the requirements with a description mentioning relevance to EDDIE.
-Quality Scenarios provides examples through scenarios that show how the system should perform under various conditions.
+Quality Requirements explain the requirements with a description mentioning relevance to the EDDIE system.
+Quality Scenarios provide examples through scenarios that show how the system should perform under various conditions.

 ## Quality Requirements